obule/cbh-test/Ticket_Breakdown.md

 We already have the repository of the facility agent indentifier in ticket 1.
 The goal of this ticket is to extend the existing methods to handle the client's new request as stated in ticket 1.

+#### Goal

+The goal of this ticket is to update existing functions to be able to handle the new agentId inputs from the facility.

 #### Requirement

 - Update `getShiftsByFacility` add an optional `facilityAgentIds` parameter to the method.
 We are making this parameter optional because of backwards compatibility.